 mini-series.
 Another S.H.I.E.L.D.

-series will launch in 2014, essentially being an in-universe version of the Agents of S.H.I.E.L.D.
+series will launch in 2014, essentially being an in-universe version of the first season of the Agents Of SHIELD

 The current director is Daisy Johnson/Quake, with Maria Hill as acting director and her second in command.
 See also Nick Fury